sthysel/bomshell/README.rst

 ========

-Retrieve weather data from the Australian  Bureau of Meteorology
+`bomshell` is used to retrieve weather data from the Australian Bureau of Meteorology's (BOM) public website, and display the result in the shell, where it belongs, as God intended it.

+Not this silly bullshit web clownsuit nonsense the kids are all agog about.

 Installation
 ============

 ::

     pip install bomshell

-Overview
+Sample Usage
 ========

+`bomshell` command line options
 ::

     $ bomshell